mizanto/abn-assignment-ios/README.md

 - **LocationsUITests**: Tests for UI components and user interactions.
 - **Custom Location Tests**: Tests for validation logic and error messages in the custom location view.

----

-Thank you for reviewing this assignment.
-If you have any questions or need further clarification, please feel free to reach out.

----